Recruitment & Training Incentives

 Eligibility

-All VJIP programs are limited to companies that create basic employment for the Commonwealth.
-These businesses or functions must directly or indirectly derive 51% or more of their revenue from out-of-state sources, as determined by VEDP.
-Qualifying industry sectors include:
+VJIP support is limited to companies that create basic employment for the Commonwealth, meaning the business must derive at least 51% of its revenue directly or indirectly from outside of Virginia, as determined by VEDP.

 Virginia New Jobs Program

-This program supports expanding or newly locating Virginia companies that have more than 250 employees company-wide.
-To qualify for assistance under the Virginia New Jobs Program, a company must be:
+This program supports newly locating or existing Virginia companies that have more than 250 employees company wide.
+To qualify for assistance, a company must be:

 Small Business New Jobs Program